Top 5 Unsolved Star Wars Mysteries

 Ask most Star Wars fans what happened to Jar Jar Binks, and they'd likely respond with "I don't know, but hopefully it was cruel and unusual."
 Though many despise his character, I admit I'm curious what became of the bumbling Gungan.
 He (unfortunately) lives through the prequels, and is (fortunately) absent from the original trilogy.
 Thus far, he's thankfully made no appearances in the newer films.
 So what became of him?

 To be honest, no one knows, but one theory contemplates the idea that Jar Jar is the true villain of the entire series.
 Ridiculous, right?
 Well, there's actually some surprising evidence.
 I'm far from convinced, but it's an interesting read if nothing else.
 Check it out here for yet another reason to hate Jar Jar.

 view quiz statistics

 Today we've glanced at many secrets from the Star Wars Universe, but as Count Dooku would say, this is just the beginning.
-With so many movies, books, shows, and games, the galaxy far far away continuously expands, giving us more mysteries to debate ponder.
-I hope you've enjoyed exploring our first batch of Star Wars mysteries, and may the Force be with you!
+With several movies, books, shows, and games, not to mention two separate timelines, the galaxy far far away continuously expands, giving us bantha herders more mysteries to ponder.